KKDN7355/Milky-Way-Planets-And-Their-Relative-Distances-To-Earth/README.md

 # Milky Way Planets and Their Relative Distances to Earth

 ## Description
-Milky Way Planets and Their Relative Distances to Earth is a Python-based simulation that visualizes the relative distances of planets in the Solar System to Earth over time.
-The project utilizes `matplotlib`, `skyfield`, and various Python libraries to generate dynamic visual representations, including a top-down view of the Solar System, a data table of distances, and a pie chart of how often each planet is closest to Earth.
+Milky Way Planets and Their Relative Distances to Earth is a Python-based simulation that visualises the relative distances of planets in the Solar System to Earth over time.
+The project utilises `matplotlib`, `skyfield`, and various Python libraries to generate dynamic visual representations, including a top-down view of the Solar System, a data table of distances, and a pie chart of how often each planet is closest to Earth.

 ## Demo